gohugoio/hugo/content/en/templates/data-templates.md

 <div>Short Description of {{.Site.Data.User0123.Name}}: <p>{{ index .Site.Data.User0123 "Short Description" | markdownify }}</p></div>
 ```

 Note the use of the [`markdownify` template function][markdownify].
-This will send the description through the Blackfriday Markdown rendering engine.
+This will send the description through the Markdown rendering engine.

 ## Get Remote Data